pts/ppfiletagger/README.txt

 there is an extended attribute index for that filesystem.
 The file tags.sqlite contains the index as an SQLite database with a few tables and an FTS3 full text index for the tags.

+Check that fast search is properly installed by running:

+  $ ./rmtimequery --check

+If it prints a line ending with `OK.', then it's properly installed, and skip this paragraph.
+Otherwise you may have to install additional software, typically Python 2.x or some Python depenencies.
+On a recent Debian or Ubuntu, installation may be as easy as running `sudo apt-get install python2.7' (run it and try again).
+Other Linux and Unix systems may also have a package with a name like python2.7, install that with the package manager.
+Fast search doesn't work with Python 3.x, but it works if both Python 2.x and 3.x are installed (and uses the former).

 Build the index for the first time using: